chikamichi/godot-docs/getting_started/step_by_step/signals.rst

 In the Timer node's properties, check the "On" box next to *Autostart*.
 This will cause the timer to start automatically when you run the scene.
-You can leave the *Wait Time* at 1 second.
+You can leave the *Wait Time* at 1 second, that is: the Timer node will count down from 1 to 0, done!

+The *One Shot* property is disabled by default, and that is just what we want here: for the Timer's timer to automatically reset and restart itself once it reaches 0.

+.. note:: You may hover any node's property to display a concise description.

-Next to the "Inspector" tab is a tab labeled "Node".
+Next to the "Inspector" tab, is a tab labeled "Node".
 Click on this tab and you'll see all of the signals that the selected node can emit.
 In the case of the Timer node, the one we're concerned with is "timeout".
-This signal is emitted whenever the Timer reaches ``0``.
+This signal is automatically emitted whenever the Timer reaches ``0``.

 .. image:: img/signals_node_tab_timer.png

-Click on the "timeout()" signal and click "Connect..." at the bottom of the signals panel.
+Click on the "timeout()" signal and click "Connect..." at the bottom of the signals panel (you may also simply double click "timeout()").
 You'll see the following window, where you can define how you want to connect the signal:

 .. image:: img/signals_connect_dialog_timer.png